Industrial Arts Department Courses

 Repeat Status: Not repeatable

-36 hours lecture/54 hours laboratory. $50 materials fee.
-This course is designed to enable the student to construct welded projects using the processes learned in previous courses.
-The student learns to read technical drawings, interpret welding symbols, produce shop drawings, and use trade related math in the layout and assembly process.
+36 hours lecture/54 hours laboratory.
+This course enables students to construct welded projects using the processes learned in previous welding courses.
+The students learn to read technical drawings, interpret welding symbols, produce shop drawings, and use trade-related math in the layout and assembly process.